Toni Erdmann (2016/17) Review

 Starring: Sandra Hüller, Peter Simonischek

 Maren Ade’s Toni Erdmann is a multi-lingual character drama with comedic flair that has made so many of the right people laugh that it is officially Europe’s most beloved film having won a host of European Film Awards in late 2016 and having earned Foreign Language attention at the Oscars in 2017.
-Produced with finance from across Europe and spearheaded by a filmmaker from Germany who shot the picture largely in Romania, this Peter Simonischek and Sandra Hüller starring drama offers critique on big business exploitation, class division, generational division, the oil industry, the European Union and sexism in the workplace, all the while managing to force a smile through its immaculately placed moments of dark humour and situation comedy that work to truly drive home the wonderfully intricate character study at the heart of this most sensationally odd and fantastic film.
+Produced with finance from across Europe and spearheaded by a filmmaker from Germany who shot the picture largely in Romania, this Peter Simonischek and Sandra Hüller drama offers critique on big business exploitation, class division, generational division, the oil industry, the European Union, and sexism in the workplace, all the while managing to force a smile through its immaculately placed moments of dark humour and situational comedy that work to truly drive home the wonderfully intricate character study at the heart of this most sensationally odd and fantastic film.

 Toni Erdmann may have you laughing and rejoicing in ways you may not have done for a long time and much of this is owed to the premise of the film and the pace at which it is presented.
 Likeable oddball Winfried (Simonischek) is an instantly grabbing character with an interesting flair for practical jokes, while his daughter Ines (Hüller) is a straight-laced high ranking professional who is growing apart from her father at a rapid rate.
 Their continuous drifting apart provokes the father into taking a trip to his daughter’s temporary home in Bucharest, Romania in an attempt to reconnect with her in the only way he knows how: making her laugh.
 It’s a rather simple idea, and one done to death in the UK especially, but the gravitas of each of its actors and the slow pace at which so many of the more spectacular moments of character discovery and situational hilarity occur, make for a film far more touching than can perhaps be explained by such a summary, as by the time each of the more funny or awkward moments occur, there has been a solid foundation laid by the clever and intricate drama that preceded it, making for heightened investment in such moments and a deep and proud belly laugh to go with them.